Israel’s Common-Law Marriage Process for Foreigners

 Common-law partners of Israeli citizens or permanent residents of Israel.

 The request should be made in Israel at the Population Authority department at the Ministry of Interior’s (Misrad HaPanim) regional bureau closest to the Israeli partner’s residence.

 What Do I Need to Do Before Submitting a Request?

 Before submitting the request one must ensure that:

-- The applicants for an Israeli common-law marriage visa or FriendShip Visa must be physically present.
+- The applicants for an Israeli common-law marriage visa or relationship visa must be physically present.
 The physical presence of both partners is mandatory.

 - The applicants must have the required set of documents: